aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/add-custom-properties/_index.md

 import java.util.Map;
 ```

+## Step‑by‑Step Guide

-## Step 1: Set Up Your Project
+### Step 1: Set Up Your Project

-Create a new Java project in your preferred IDE and add Aspose.CAD for Java to your project dependencies.
+Create a new Maven/Gradle project (or a simple IDE project) and place the Aspose.CAD JAR on the classpath.
+This ensures the `com.aspose.cad.*` packages are available at compile time.

-## Step 2: Define File Paths
+### Step 2: Define File Paths

-Define the paths for your source and output DWG files.
-For example:
+Specify where the source drawing lives and where the modified file should be written.

 ```java
 String dataDir = "Your Document Directory" + "DXFDrawings/";